Supervised Visitation in NJ

 These typically include concerns about a parent’s history of substance abuse, allegations of domestic violence, mental health issues, or any behavior that could put the child at risk of harm.

-The process begins with a motion filed in the Monmouth County Family Division, typically as part of a divorce or custody proceeding.
+The process begins with a motion filed in the Family Division.

 If the court believes that unsupervised contact poses a risk, it will set the terms of supervised visitation, including the location, frequency, and duration of visits.

-For example, visits might take place at a local supervised visitation center, such as those located within or near Monmouth County, or they might occur in a more informal setting under the watchful eye of an agreed-upon third party.
+Visits might take place at a local supervised visitation center, or they might occur in a more informal setting under the watchful eye of an agreed-upon third party.

 It’s important to understand that supervised visitation is not intended to be a punishment for the parent.